Ezra Brown: Personal life

 While at LSU he met his future wife Jo.
 Brown remained at Virginia Tech until his retirement in 2017.

 At the age of 16 Brown taught himself to play the piano, and in college he acted in several musicals and joined an a cappella chorus.
 In 1989, he joined the Blacksburg Master Chorale and the chorus of Opera Roanoke.
-Starting in 2011 he took his love of music and math to MathFest where he an his fellow mathematicians composed new words to old show tunes and even took part in a Gilbert-and-Sullivan Singalong at MathFest 2016 with his "Biscuits of Number Theory" co-editor Art Benjamin.
+Starting in 2011 he took his love of music and math to MathFest where he and his fellow mathematicians composed new words to old show tunes and even took part in a Gilbert-and-Sullivan Singalong at MathFest 2016 with his "Biscuits of Number Theory" co-editor Art Benjamin.

 Brown and his mathematical grandfather, L. E. Dickson, have the same birthday.